majorBien/Inveo-RFID-Reader---Tia-Portal-Sample-programs-and-external-blocks/README.md

 The ropo is devided by:

-- db files for 3 types of readers - depending to deatures that reader consists
+- db files for 3 types of readers - depending to features that each reader consists
 - function files for user administration and keyboard
 - example Tia Portal project with all basic features integrated